kps-kh/vspi/README.md

 dotnet publish -r linux-arm64 -c Release --self-contained true

-Deploy to Raspberry Pi
+Deploy to Raspberry Pi (in pi terminal)

 mkdir vspi

 copy content from folder public (on windows pc) into the vspi folder of your pi

+cd ~/vspi
-cd ~/vspi chmod +x vspi ./vspi
+chmod +x vspi
+./vspi

 🧩 Features Simple GUI with control buttons